The story of Jesus is the story of all of us; in his world we are all the children of God…

 You will have followed in the footsteps of Jesus, just like he invited us all to do.

-Author’s note; Even though I have written these words from my own knowing today, I first heard this interpretation of Jesus’ story through don Miguel Ruiz, author of The Four Agreements.
+Author’s note; Even though I have written these words from my own knowing today, I first heard this interpretation of Jesus’ story through my long time friend and teacher at the time, don Miguel Ruiz, author of The Four Agreements.